FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 1.rst

 **Hydrologic data**

-Hydrologic data for a flood simulation can include both rainfall and dis- charge hydrographs.
+Hydrologic data for a flood simulation can include both rainfall and discharge hydrographs.
 The rainfall runoff from a watershed model can be the desired product or the watershed model can be used to generate inflow flood hydrographs for downstream flood routing.
-In either case the hydro- logic data should be carefully reviewed because the area of inundation is determined by the flood and rainfall volume.
+In either case the hydrologic data should be carefully reviewed because the area of inundation is determined by the flood and rainfall volume.

 **Floodplain and channel detail**